 Remember that escalator?
 Let’s turn that single-minded thing into a curve.
 We’ll keep the upward slope — that’s optimization — and add a tail on the left and a transcending apex on the right.

 The S curve is a snapshot.
 Specifically, it’s a snippet of the never-ending industrial development cycle.
 Old things fall off on the left; new things come in on the right.
-Successful companies move from left to right as they adopt new technologies and eventually move onto the next S curve.
+Successful companies move from left to right as they adopt new digital technologies and eventually move onto the next S curve.

 On the far left, we have enablement.
 Enablement-class companies don’t develop — they consider new technologies inconvenient.
 These are the folk who stubbornly stick to paper catalogs and telephone ordering.
 Company websites — when they exist — have a distinctly 20th-century vibe.